cmd05/kinect-fedora-linux/README.md

 Some of the issues I faced while installing SensorKinect:

 > **Cannot recognize linker parameter `XnDDK`**:
-> The install script is unable to find `libXnDDK.so`:
+> The install script is unable to find `libXnDDK.so`.
 >
 > Method 1: Go to `Platform/Linux/Build/` and run `make`.
 Now rerun `RedistMaker`
 >